 The retreat is limited to 10 guests with cancer (each with a private, ensuite bedroom) who may each bring 1 person with them.

-Best for: Restore and Revitalize is for people who have, or have had, cancer and their family, friends and carers.
+Best for: Restore and Revitalise is for people who have, or have had, cancer and need nourishment and nurture along with their family, friends or carers.
 You are equally welcome if you currently have cancer or if you have been out of treatment for some time.
-Moment for Me and Hands on Health Cookery and Wellbeing retreats are open to anyone in need of rest and wellbeing.
+Moment for Me and a Hands on Health Cookery and Wellbeing retreats are open to anyone in need of rest and wellbeing.

-Not for: Puyssentut is not a hospice, and Restore and Revitalise retreats are not suitable for anyone who needs nursing care or who is not fit to travel.
-It is also not suitable if you have not had cancer or are not caring (or have cared) for a loved one with cancer.
+Not for: Anyone looking for a strict detox.
+Also please note, Puyssentut is not a hospice, and the cancer-focused Restore and Revitalise retreats are not suitable for anyone who needs nursing care or who is not fit to travel.

-Puyssentut, which means ‘protected high place’, is a carefully restored, beautiful 14th century chateau where Anglo-Dutch couple Angela and Dirk have created a remarkable haven for wellbeing including for people with, or recovering from, cancer.
-Nestled amidst fields of sunflowers in the glorious countryside of the Gers in South West France, the house has 10 super, ensuite rooms for sanctuary and comfort and spacious gardens and a swimming pool for calm and relaxation.
-Puyssentut runs various retreats on set dates throughout the year that include daily yoga and meditation, treatments, nourishing meals and a wonderfully restful, supportive and nurturing break from everything.
+In a nutshell: Puyssentut (pronounced pwee-sen-toot) is a lovingly restored, beautiful 14th century chateau who's name means ‘protected high place’.
+And indeed, within its thick limestone walls and extensive gardens, Anglo-Dutch couple, Angela and Dirk-Karel have created a remarkable haven for wellbeing, especially for people with or recovering from cancer.
+Nestled amidst fields of sunflowers in the glorious rural Gascony countryside of Commune of Homps in South West France, the house has 10 ensuite rooms designed for sanctuary and comfort and an outdoor salt water swimming pool in a colourful and fragrant garden.
+Come for nurturing retreats on set dates throughout the year that include daily yoga and meditation, complimentary therapy treatments and delicious detoxifying meals.

 Read or write a guest review